 It is therefore natural to ask for a combination of both techniques.
 In this paper we describe and test what might be considered as a natural way to accomplish such a task.
 We form minimum Frobenius norm (MFN) models based on sample points for which the objective function has already been evaluated during the course of direct search.
 It is expected then that the minimization of these MFN models speeds up the direct-search run.
 There are, however, a number of variants in which this simple idea can be implemented.
-We will report the various possibilities and describe the one which we found to be the most successful.
-The final numerical results show a significant improvement in efficiency for all types of problems, although the modified direct-search method is still inferior than model-based methods for smooth and nonstochastic noisy problems.
+We will report the various possibilities and describe the ones which we found to be the most successful.
+The final numerical results show a significant improvement in efficiency for all types of problems, although the performance of the modified direct-search method is still below the one achieved by model-based methods for smooth problems, specially when considering small function evaluation budgets.
 Focusing on unconstrained optimization, the best version we identified considers opportunistic polling and builds the MFN models by minimizing the Hessian norm rather than its variation.
+A significant speed up for larger function evaluation budgets is obtained by forming and minimizing least-squares regression models.
 The resulting hybrid algorithm is competitive for all the different classes of problems.

 The paper is organized in the following way.
 In Section 2 we provide a short summary of MFN models.
-Then, in Section 3, we show how to incorporate these models into a directional direct-search framework.
-Section 4 reports our numerical experiments and conclusions.
+In Section 3, we show how to incorporate these models into a directional direct-search framework.
+Section 4 reports our numerical experiments.
+Some final remarks are given in Section 5.
 We point out that all norms in this paper are Euclidean.

-2. Minimum Frobenius norm models
+2 Minimum Frobenius norm models

-Given a sample set $Y = \{y^0, y^1, \dots, y^p\}$, a polynomial basis and a polynomial model $m(y) = \alpha^{\top} \phi(y)$, the conditions for polynomial interpolation can be written as a system of linear equations:
+Given a sample set $Y = \{y^0, y^1, \dots, y^p\}$ , a polynomial basis and a polynomial model $m(y) = \alpha^{\top} \phi(y)$ , the conditions for polynomial interpolation can be written as a system of linear equations: